 Treat Everyone as Equals, No Matter What Their Role

 Hierarchy is a killer for employee happiness.
 Making it obvious you’re in charge or belittling people when they make mistakes is toxic to your working environment.
 No matter what their role, your staff are still humans and deserve to be treated as such.
 If you treat everybody as equal, you are encouraging a welcoming environment.
-This can only boost morale, and you will soon find workforce productivity increasing.
+This can only boost morale and employee happiness, and you will soon find workforce productivity increasing.